sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ### Combining search terms using NOT

-If you combine two keywords with NOT, you will get hits on one word while omitting the other keyword.
-Combinations with NOT can exclude many documents, so they should be used with caution.
+When you combine two keywords with NOT, you will get hits on documents containing the first search term while omitting documents containing the other search term.
+Use the operator with cauton, as combinations with NOT can potentially exclude relevant documents.

-Example: Search for Diabetes NOT “Gestational diabetes” will result in literature covering diabetes while omitting everything that is also about gestational diabetes.
+Example: Search for Diabetes NOT "Gestational diabetes" will result in literature concerning diabetes but omitting all the literature that contains the term "gestational diabetes".

 <ClientOnly>
   <Venn